pduran5/CCNA/marp/CCNA2v7 Module 3 VLANs.md

 # Types of VLANs

-- **Default VLAN**
-  - **VLAN 1**
+- **Default VLAN**: **VLAN 1**
   - Default VLAN, native VLAN and management VLAN
   - Assigned to all interfaces by default
   - Cannot be deleted or renamed
 - **Data VLAN**: User-generated traffic.
 Default VLAN 1.
 - **Native VLAN**: Used for trunks links only.
 Default VLAN 1.
 Designed for legacy use.
 - **Management VLAN**: Used for SSH/Telnet VTY traffic.
 Default VLAN 1.